-As of September 16, 2009, a total of 12,376,750 shares of our common stock were subject to outstanding awards granted under the 2004 Performance Incentive Plan, and an additional 1,536,486 shares of our common stock were available for new award grants under the 2004 Performance Incentive Plan.
+As of September 17, 2012, a total of 17,929,968 shares of our common stock were subject to outstanding awards granted under the 2004 Performance Incentive Plan, and an additional 740,362 shares of our common stock were available for new award grants under the 2004 Performance Incentive Plan (before giving effect to the increase in the aggregate share limit described above).
 The Board of Directors approved the additional share authority requested under the 2004 Performance Incentive Plan based, in part, on a belief that the number of shares currently available under the 2004 Performance Incentive Plan does not give us sufficient flexibility to adequately provide for future incentives.
 We will continue to have the authority to grant awards under the 2004 Performance Incentive Plan, within the existing 2004 Performance Incentive Plan limits, if stockholders do not approve this 2004 Performance Incentive Plan proposal.